 A transition period of three years (2020-2022) will apply for vessels over 18 metres targeting sprat.
 A total allowable catch of up to 2,000 tonnes, reflecting a reduction on recent years will be permitted, reducing to 1,000 tonnes in 2021.

-The National Inshore Fishermen’s Association and the National Inshore Fishermen’s Organisation have described the initiative as ‘undoubtedly the most significant policy decision made in the history of the State’ in terms of supporting inshore fisheries.
+The National Inshore Fishermen’s Association and the National Inshore Fishermen’s Organisation have described the initiative as ‘undoubtedly the most significant policy decision made in the history of the State’ in terms of supporting the inshore fishing sector.

 ‘After decades of damaging and discriminatory policy decision by his predecessors, [Minister Creed] has at last recognised that Ireland’s fishing industry is made up of more than just 184 over 18m boats and has provided a vital lifeline for the many inshore fishermen that keep our industry, our Irish fishing heritage and our small coastal communities alive,’ a statement reads.

-The restriction is expected to divide opinion and some owners of larger vessels ‘will have understandable and genuine grievances’ with the exclusion.
+The restriction is expected to divide opinion across the sector, and some owners of larger vessels ‘will have understandable and genuine grievances with the inconvenience it will undoubtedly cause them.’